 Ballinglen has a new etching press as a result of a generous donation by an artist fellow, who wishes to remain anonymous.
 It is made by Polymetaal in the Netherlands with a Plate size (bed size) of 80x160cm (31.5x63") .Owner Hugo Bos came to install it in March 2023.

-There are two Whelan presses for non-acid intaglio printing, monotype, relief printing, collagraph in the Printmaking Studio.
-Multiple skylights bring in natural light, and the generous floor space includes sinks, work surfaces, and walls for hanging.
-This Studio is used extensively for our Schools Programme classes.
-In addition, Ballinglen Fellows who specialise in printmaking are able to use this Studio, assuming schedules make this possible.
+There is also a Whelan press for non-acid intaglio printing, monotype, relief printing, collagraph in the Printmaking Studio.
+Multiple skylights bring in natural light, and the generous floor space includes multiple work surfaces and 2 sinks (one large for wetting paper) This Studio is often used for our Schools Programme with children and group workshops.

 Each Ballinglen Fellow is housed, at the Foundation's expense, in a private and self-catering cottage in or near Ballycastle.
 Each artist is encouraged to bring family and/or companions whose accommodation in the cottage will also be provided by the Foundation.
 (Note that Ballycastle's excellent primary school welcomes the temporary enrollment of the children of visiting artists.)
 Each cottage has a clothes washing machine, and in all cases all bedding, linens, towels, utensils are supplied.

 Comfort and authenticity in a remote area are emphasised as is proximity to the village - except for one cottage, which is a short drive.